 - In a small bowl add the flour, baking, soda, salt, grated ginger, candied ginger, nutmeg, and cloves.
 Mix well to incorporate all the spices

 - Add half of the flour mixture to the batter and mix on medium speed to incorporate the flour, then add the other half and mix until the flour is combined.

 - Cover the bowl with plastic wrap and chill for 1 hour.

-- Bake for 10 minutes, until set.
+- Bake for 10-12 minutes, until set.
 Cool on a wire rack, then store in an airtight container.

 From learning to cook on a farm in Indiana to culinary school in California, my passion for food is never-ending.
-Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory recipes with all my baking friends.
+Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing sweet and savory family-friendly recipes for your cooking and baking inspiration.